 Academic Organization and Degrees

-The School of the Arts includes the arts management program; the Conservatories of Dance, Music, and Theatre Arts; and the School of Art+Design.
+The School of the Arts includes the programs in arts management and entrepreneurship; the Conservatories of Dance, Music, and Theatre Arts; and the School of Art+Design.
 Its majors, which are described in detail in the respective school/conservatory sections of this catalog, lead to the following degrees:

 In addition to these degree programs, the Conservatory of Music offers a postbaccalaureate Performers Certificate and a post-master’s Artist Diploma.

-The School of the Arts offers five minors that are open to students in all disciplines, with specific entrance requirements:
+The School of the Arts offers four minors that are open to students in all disciplines, with specific entrance requirements:

 All students in the School of the Arts have faculty advisors and plan their semester’s work in consultation with these advisors.
 Students are also encouraged to use the services of the Advising Center.

-Most courses offered by the BA programs in the School of the Arts’ conservatories—like those in the School of Liberal Arts and Sciences—are open to students in other disciplines at Purchase College.
-These are offered under the regular course prefix for the discipline (e.g., AMG for arts management; DWR for playwriting and screenwriting; THP for theatre and performance).
+Most courses offered by the BA programs in the School of the Arts—like those in the School of Liberal Arts and Sciences—are open to students in other disciplines at Purchase College.
+These are offered under the regular course prefix for the discipline (e.g., AMG for arts management and THP for theatre and performance).

 Many courses offered by the BFA and MusB programs in the School of the Arts are also open to students in other disciplines at Purchase College, in most cases without audition or permission of instructor.
-These courses begin with an SOA prefix and are listed in the respective program section of this catalog:
+These are noted as Arts Open Access in the myHeliotrope course search each semester.
+Examples of courses that may be offered as Arts Open Access are listed in the respective program section of this catalog:

 Ravi S. Rajan, MM, Dean, School of the Arts